nikkomiu/mail-agent/README.md

 NuGet should automatically resolve package dependencies

-If NuGet does not automatically resolve package dependencies you will need to:
+If NuGet does not automatically resolve package dependencies at compile time you will need to:

 1. Open `Tools` -> `NuGet Package Manager` -> `Manage NuGet Packages for Solution...`
 2. Click the **Restore** button at the top of the window